ScorpioBroker/ScorpioBroker/docs/en/source/buildScorpio.rst

 Configuration Parameters
 ************************

-Scorpio uses the Spring Cloud/Boot configuration system.
-This is done via the application.yml files in the corresponding folders.
+Configuration parameters are set via the application.properties files in the corresponding folders.
 The AllInOneRunner has a complete set of all available configuration options in them.

 Those can be overwriten via the command line or in the docker case as described above.